Ankaj Gupta

 </script>

-• To declare global variables inside function, you need to use window object.
+To declare global variables inside a function, use the window object:

 <script>